ucb-bar/uciedigital/README.md

 Chisel RTL for all digital components can be found in the `scala/` directory.

-Verilog testbenches and AMS models can be found in the `verilog` folder.
+Verilog testbenches and AMS models can be found in the `verilog/` folder.

 Rust code for orchestrating tests can be found in the `rs/` folder.